apache/drill/_docs/sql-ref/001-data-types.md

     SELECT c_row, CAST(c_int AS DECIMAL(28,8)) FROM mydata WHERE CAST(c_int AS CECIMAL(28,8)) > -3.0

-Although you can use CAST to handle binary data, CONVERT_TO and CONVERT_FROM are recommended for these conversions.
+Do not use CAST to handle binary data conversions.
+Use CONVERT_TO and CONVERT_FROM for these conversions.

 ### Using CONVERT_TO and CONVERT_FROM